role: conceptualization, projection mapping, animation

 collaborator: Gilad Dor

 Stick man are the main characters in this video installation.
-Multiple videos are projected onto a wall corner, which reveal a hidden world at a plain space.
-Each stick man has their own fate that they repeat like an infinite loop.
+Multiple videos are projected onto a wall corner, which reveal a hidden world inside a plain space.
+Each stick man has their own fate that they repeat on an infinite loop.
 Some stick men walk on a path and disappear.
 Some keep jump from a cliff.
 Some just sit and watch.
 Some tries to keep hanging in there.
 Behind stick men’s unified face, where are they going?
 What is in their mind?
 Are they the same person or not?

 Day 1: I wanted to create a miniature world that mini human dwell in.
 I first imagined the installation to be a web like structure (picture reference below).
 Mini human walk on their paths, and those paths weave into a web structure.

 Day 2: We started by creating a video of a person walking in a square.
 We used Premiere.
 We keyed a green screen video of a person walking, and we made him walk in a square using keyframes.
 We tried to project this first video onto the wall.
 We realized if we sized the human down, his would walk in a smaller square.
 Our next step would be figure out the distance we want the little human walk.

 Day 3: We tried to create more animation by using After Effects.
 This is my first time using After Effects.
 We put few tapes on the wall and tried to map it onto the tape.
 When we mapped the animation with MadMapper, it was very pixelated and easily distorted.
 Although we tried to adjust the number of pixels in After Effects or move the projector closer, it was still not very ideal.

 Day 4: We started to think about the physical installation of the project.
 How could we take the mini people out of the wall?
 We first thought about hanging a frame in the air and put tape across.
 We bought PVC pipes and connect them into a square.
 It doesn’t look visually very interesting as we expected.